HOME /

 Rona Smith - Ex-Officio

-David O'Brien, Q.C. - Department of Environment, Labour and Justice
+David O'Brien, Q.C. - Department of Justice and Public Safety, Crown Attorneys' Office

 Carrie St. Jean - PEI Teachers' Federation